caprover/caprover-website/docs/ci-cd-integration.md

 **Log in to your private Docker repository on CapRover**:

 - Navigate to CLUSTER
-- Click on ADD REMOVE REGISTRY
+- Click on ADD REMOTE REGISTRY
 - Enter your data and save your registry
 - Now you can use `caprover deploy --imageName` with your private image registry.